SPECIAL FRONTIER FORCE-OPERATION EAGLE-LIBERATION WAR OF BANGLADESH 1971-72:

-India’s Prime Minister Mrs. Indira Gandhi had initiated Liberation of Bangladesh during 1971 with military action in Chittagong Hill Tracts.
+Indian Prime Minister Mrs. Indira Gandhi initiated Liberation of Bangladesh during 1971 with military action in the Chittagong Hill Tracts.
 The battle plan of this military action is known as Operation Eagle.
 This post is related to that battlefield experience.

 Army represents a large organized force armed and trained for War.
 The Primary Mission of Army is to wage a War or to defend itself in a War.
 The purpose of Army Medical Corps is to support the Army to accomplish its Primary Mission.
 AMC provides support during the Battle, while preparing for the Battle and to keep the Army Battle-Ready at all times.
 In a Combat, when a direct or indirect contact with an enemy is made, Casualties could occur.
 These Casualties could fall into three groups :

 Group I : These are killed outright or severely wounded past any help.
-I had personally witnessed such Battle Casualties who had died in my presence.
+I encountered such Battle Casualties who died in my presence.
 However, it is important to identify them and document the nature of injuries with an aim to develop a strategy to use more effective Battle Plans and in evolving better personal protective clothing and devices.

 Group II : These Casualties are severely wounded, they require continuous medical support and supervision and transportation to a Field Hospital for appropriate Life saving Surgery and further definitive treatment in a Base Hospital.